Azmoria/dndbeyonddark/Dice Capture README.md

  I recommend Tampermonkey.
 You can get it for <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en">Chrome</a> or <a href="https://addons.mozilla.org/en-CA/firefox/addon/tampermonkey/">Firefox</a>

-Then install the javascript by going <a href="https://github.com/Azmoria/dndbeyonddark/raw/master/Dice%20Tray%20Stream%20Window.user.js">here</a>
+Then install the javascript by going here: <a href="https://github.com/Azmoria/dndbeyonddark/raw/master/Dice%20Tray%20Stream%20Window.user.js">Dice Tray Stream Window.user.js</a>

 It will popup with the below.
 Click install.